 I might use a rebel personality as that’s what most gamers love, and I might use a darker shade colour as it will support my identity.

-Now, after doing a competitor analysis, I found out that most of my competitors like Discord, TeamSpeak, and Mumble, use direct value proposition as their logo – a face-like structure wearing headphones or any structure which resembles games or gaming accessories.
+Now, after doing a competitor analysis, I found out that most of my competitors like Discord, TeamSpeak, and Mumble, use a direct value proposition as their logo – a face-like structure wearing headphones or any structure which resembles games or gaming accessories.

 Discord’s logo resembles a bot which resembles a game controller.
 They even have a name for this logo.